Advice On Claiming Compensation For Being Stabbed

 How Do I Claim Compensation For A Stabbing?

-In order to make a criminal injury claim through the CICA, you will need to provide certain evidence.
-This is:
+In order to make a criminal injury claim through the CICA, you will need to provide certain evidence, such as:

-• Your crime reference number.
-This is why it is vital the crime be reported to the police.
+- Your crime reference number.
+This is why it is vital that the crime be reported to the police.

 You will not need to prove the crime occurred.
 The CICA will liaise with the police for any additional evidence they may need for your claim.